 Because of its acidity, buttermilk can work as a replacement for cream of tartar in some recipes.

-It works especially well in baked goods, but some liquid needs to be removed from the recipe to account for the buttermilk.
+It works especially well in baked goods, but you’ll need to remove some liquid from the recipe to account for the buttermilk.

-Summary Buttermilk can make a suitable replacement for cream of tartar in recipes, especially baked goods.
-For each 1/4 teaspoon (1 gram) of cream of tartar, remove 1/2 cup (120 ml) of liquid from the recipe and replace it with 1/2 cup (120 ml) of buttermilk.
+Buttermilk can make a suitable replacement for cream of tartar in recipes, especially baked goods.
+For each 1/4 teaspoon (1 gram) of cream of tartar, remove 1/2 cup (120 mL) of liquid from the recipe and replace it with 1/2 cup (120 mL) of buttermilk.

 Before you use yogurt as a substitute, thin it out with a bit of milk to match the consistency of buttermilk, then use it to replace cream of tartar in the same way.

 Reserve this substitution primarily for baked goods, as it requires you to remove liquids from the recipe.

 For every 1/4 teaspoon (1 gram) of cream of tartar, remove 1/2 cup (120 mL) of liquid from the recipe and replace it with 1/2 cup (120 mL) of yogurt that has been thinned out with milk.